IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

-- Leave money, an extra set of keys, copies of important documents, extra medicines and clothes with someone you trust so you can leave quickly.
+- Leave money, an extra set of keys, copies of important documents, extra medicine and clothes with someone you trust so you can leave quickly.

 - Determine who would be able to let you stay with them or loan you some money.

-- Keep the shelter or hotline phone number close at hand and keep some change or a calling card on you at all times for emergency phone calls.
+- Keep our Crisis Line or other hotline phone number close at hand at all times for emergency phone calls.